stevana/pipelining-with-disruptor/README.md

 Each stage is its own process running in parallel with the other stages.
 In flow-based programming stages are computation and the conveyor belts are queues.
-This gives us implicit paralellism and determinate outcome.
+This gives us implicit parallelism and determinate outcome.

 Doug McIlroy, who was aware of some of the dataflow work[^1], wrote a [memo](http://doc.cat-v.org/unix/pipes/) in 1964 about the idea of pipes,